 Where a company enters into formal Insolvency proceedings – for example Liquidation or Administration – the failure to keep such records or file such accounts can lead to Director Disqualification proceedings being commenced against the Directors.
 This can extend to a failure by Directors to preserve the accounting record or a failure to deliver them up – for example abandoning such records can constitute a finding of unfitness (and thus disqualification) against a Director.

 New company start-ups following insolvency Read more

 It is often the case that when a company faces insolvency this provides an opportunity for business owner/managers to start trading the same business but through a new company (i.e. one without the problems currently existing in the old company).

 This is perfectly acceptable under the laws of England and Wales subject to certain restrictions on the use of the old company’s name (or a name which may suggest an association with the old company) which is governed by the insolvency legislation.
 Failure to adhere to these can lead to personal claims against those individuals who were Directors of the old company and are also Directors / involved in the management of the new company.
 Our booklet on Re-use of a company's name is a handy guide as how to best avoid the pitfalls associated with this area and how best to react if you are in default.

 In addition, where the old company has entered into any formal Insolvency proceedings, then up to two years after insolvency director disqualification proceedings may be brought by the Secretary of State.
 If you are subsequently disqualified as a director (and your new company may have been trading for some time by then) then you may require leave to continue acting as a director of that company – please visit our Director Disqualification page for more information.

 Our specialist team is here to help you.
-Call for your free consultation now.
+Call us now for your consultation.
 Alternatively e mail us with your enquiry and we will call you back at a time convenient for you.